 Spawning Stock Biomass is above Bpa and assessed as having full reproductive capacity.
-Stock is harvested sustainably.
-However more than 80% of the landings are made up of age groups 1-3 and the stock is heavily dependent on incoming recruitment.
+Fishing mortality although decreasing since 2005 is currently above target.
+Furthermore more than 80% of the landings are made up of age groups 1-3 and the stock is heavily dependent on incoming recruitment.
 Atlantic cod is listed by OSPAR as a threatened and declining species in the Greater North Sea and the Celtic Sea.
 In order to protect cod stocks in this area, Cornish fishermen's leaders, and their Irish and French counterparts, went to the European Commission with proposals for a 3,600 sq. mile 'closed season' off Trevose Head in the Bristol Channel.
 The closure was first introduced in February 2005.
 As far as MCS is aware, this is the largest industry proposed conservation closure area in Europe.
 However, the direct impact of the closure on the status of cod has not as yet been quantified.
 A plan for this stock is under development by the North Western Waters Regional Advisory Council (NWWRAC).
-ICES advises that landings in 2013 should be no more than of 10,200 t.
+ICES advises that landings in 2014 should be no more than 6,848 tonnes (10,200 t in 2013).
+The TAC recommended by scientists for 2013 was complied with.

 (Based on method of production, fish type, and consumer rating: only fish rated 3 and below are included.)